LIFEHUBBER

 Manifest is a smart model router for personal AI agents, positioned around cost-aware request routing, fallbacks, provider control, and self-hosted agent workflows.

 The official repository presents Manifest as a routing layer that sits between personal AI agents and model providers, helping route requests to cheaper or stronger models as needed.
-This page is for general reference, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is